keu/docs/software/manage-airflow-versions.md

 ### Step 4.
 Test your Image Locally

-Now, test your changes locally via the Astronomer CLI by running:
+Now, test your changes locally via the Astronomer Software CLI by running:

 1. `$ astro dev stop`, then
 2. `$ astro dev start`